htrajan/ht-drawsteel/Classes Single Page/Null.md

   - When you use the Inertial Shield triggered action, you can slide the triggering attacker a number of squares equal to your Intuition.
   - Enemies that enter or begin their turn in your Null Field suffer A \[weak\] slowed (save ends).
 - **6**
-  - Whenever you use the Inertial Shield triggered action, you can do � cold damage to a creature of your choice within your Null Field and make them suffer a \[weak\] version of any effect you beat using that triggered action.
+  - Whenever you use the Inertial Shield triggered action, you can do \[SURGE\] cold damage to a creature of your choice within your Null Field and make them suffer a \[weak\] version of any effect you beat using that triggered action.
 - **9**
   - Enemies that enter or begin their turn in your Null Field suffer A \[average\] slowed (save ends).
 - **12 (Level 4)**
-  - Whenever you use the Inertial Shield triggered action, you can do �� cold damage to a creature of your choice within your Null Field and make them suffer an \[average\] version of any effect you beat using that triggered action.
+  - Whenever you use the Inertial Shield triggered action, you can do \[SURGE\]\[SURGE\] cold damage to a creature of your choice within your Null Field and make them suffer an \[average\] version of any effect you beat using that triggered action.
 - **15 (Level 7)**
   - Enemies that enter or begin their turn in your Null Field suffer A \[strong\] slowed (save ends).
 - **18 (Level 10)**
-  - Whenever you use the Inertial Shield triggered action, you can do ��� cold damage to a creature of your choice within your Null Field and make them suffer a \[strong\] version of any effect you beat using that triggered action.
+  - Whenever you use the Inertial Shield triggered action, you can do \[SURGE\]\[SURGE\]\[SURGE\] cold damage to a creature of your choice within your Null Field and make them suffer a \[strong\] version of any effect you beat using that triggered action.
   - You ignore any cold immunity a target has and automatically get a Tier 3 on any attacks against a target with cold weakness.

 #### Metakinetic Mastery